FDOS/cpi/Readme.txt

-Code Page Information (CPX) files - DOS codepages, v2.0
+Code Page Information (CPX) files - DOS codepages, v2.1
 =======================================================

-  Henrique Peron (hperon@terra.com.br)
+Copyright (C) 2002-2006 by Henrique Peron (hperon@terra.com.br)

-Code Page Information files to be used with  DISPLAY  version  0.10b or later.
+Code Page Information files provide DOS-based codepages to  be  used with DISPLAY version 0.10b or later.

 This software is free software, and is distributed under the GNU-GPL license version 2.0 or later.